DraxFM/Simple-ZIP-Cracker/README.md

 This cracker was scripted by me and is not really complex.
 I do not plan to continue working on it as there's tons of other crackers already in the internet and I'm also trying to work on DraxPloit Grabber which you might wanna check out ;)

 In the release there is a "**badWordlist.txt**" which is a wordlist I wrote just for demonstration.
 The same with the "**secret.zip**".
 It's an example file to test my program.
-Will you be able to crack it open and find the contents of it (there actually are)?
+Will you be able to crack it open and find the contents of it?

+#### :x: This program was made for educational purposes only.
+I do not condone or promote any illegal behavior that can be reproduced with my program! :x:

+**Note**: This file does not contain any malicious code.
+You can open the **cracker.py** using Python and see for yourself.

 ## Instructions
 1. Install the latest [Python](https://www.python.org) version.